tarcinapp/entity-persistence-service/.context/20-FEATURES-HIERARCHY.md

 Creates a new record and automatically links it as a child of the record identified by `{id}`.
 The client provides the same fields as a normal creation request.
 The `_parents` field is not part of the request body: the server constructs and injects it from the path parameter.

 The operation verifies that the parent record exists before creating the child, and the two steps run atomically inside a MongoDB transaction.
+After the child is created, the server atomically adds the child's URI to the parent's `_children` array and increments the parent's `_childrenCount` — all within the same transaction.
 If the parent does not exist the request returns 404.
 For reaction types, the operation additionally validates that the child's source-record field (`_entityId` or `_listId`) matches the parent's, because a reaction hierarchy must stay bound to the same source record.

 ### Fetching parents